yangshun/tech-interview-handbook/apps/website/contents/software-engineering-interview-guide.md

 ## Prepare for the behavioral interview

 Every top tech company has at least one round of behavioral interviews for software engineers.
-Typically, behavioral interviews for software engineers include: Sharing about details of previous experiences on resume.
-Providing examples of past situations and behavior that demonstrate certain behavioral attributes (e.g. conflict management, data driven).
-Sharing of ambitions and career plans.
+Typically, behavioral interviews for software engineers include:

+- Sharing about details of previous experiences on resume
+- Providing examples of past situations and behavior that demonstrate certain behavioral attributes (e.g. conflict management skills, being data-driven)
+- Sharing of ambitions and career plans

 As much as these interviews seem "fluffy" or unstructured, there is actually a structured way to prepare for behavioral interviews: